Lovegiver/ReactivePipeline/src/README.md.md

     Map<Task, Optional<Flux<?>>> inputFluxesMap = Collections.synchronizedMap(new LinkedHashMap<>());

 This last property is a central part of our system.
 We actually use it exclusively for `Task`s management, but it also could be used for `WorkGroup`s with an adapted `Optimizer`.
 You may have noticed that our `Monitorable`s are designed like a *Composite* object.
-Thus, not only Tasks may receive Fluxes as argument from predecessors, but also WorkGroups.
+Thus, not only `Task`s may receive `Flux`es as arguments from predecessors, but also `WorkGroup`s.
 This is still a work-in-progress that will be solved with a non-basic `Optimizer`.

+Have fun.

+Lovegiver

 > Written with [StackEdit](https://stackedit.io/).
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTMxNjczNjk1MiwtNzA0OTYwODAwLC0zNj
+eyJoaXN0b3J5IjpbMTkzNDY4MzQ0MywtNzA0OTYwODAwLC0zNj
 IzMDUxNzQsMTU2Njk2MTc1OCwtMjQ4ODgwNCwxODk3MTg2MjUz
 LDQ0NDY2MzU2NCwtMTQyNzkxNzg4NCwxODAwMTkzODIxLDE1MD
 M2MzczMzQsMjczMTg3ODA5LC0yNzM3NTcwNDYsLTk5NzUwNTUs